netlify/create-react-app-lambda/README.md

 </details>

+**If you want to try working in Typescript on the client and lambda side**: There are a bunch of small setup details to get right.
+Check https://github.com/sw-yx/create-react-app-lambda-typescript for a working starter.

 ## Service Worker

 The service worker does not work with lambda functions out of the box.
 It prevents calling the function and returns the app itself instead ([Read more](https://github.com/facebook/create-react-app/issues/2237#issuecomment-302693219)).
 To solve this you have to eject and enhance the service worker configuration in the webpack config.
 Whitelist the path of your lambda function and you are good to go.